thegauravthakur/twitter-clone/README.md

 ### About Project
 It is a clone of Twitter homepage created with ReactJS.
-No external dependency/library is used.
+The app is fully responsive and no external dependency/library is used.
 Styling is done with pure CSS.
 It only took me less than 24 hours to complete the project.

 ![ScreenShot](https://i.ibb.co/mGLYzkJ/image.png "ScreenShot")